ourshell/Our-Coin/drafts/meme-contest.md

 ---

 ## **Submission Guidelines**
+1. **Deadline:** All submissions must be in before January 30, 23:59 UTC—the day before we officially launch $OCN.
+Don’t be late, Comrade!
+2. **Platform Requirements:** Post your meme on social media (Twitter/X preferred) and tag our official account at _OurCoin.
+3. **Use the Hashtags:** Please include $OCN or #OURCOIN in your post to ensure we see your masterpiece.
-1. **Style:** Any format—images, short GIFs, or even short-form videos.
+4. **Style:** Any format — images, GIFs, or even short-form videos.
 As long as it’s a meme, it’s welcome.
-2. **Crypto & Communism:** Your entry should combine references to old communist propaganda and OURCOIN ($OCN).
+5. **Keep It Funny:** Your entry should combine references to old communist propaganda and OURCOIN ($OCN).
-3. **Keep It Funny:** We’re looking for witty, satire-laced content.
-Feel free to be bold—just keep it civil.
-4. **Deadline:** All submissions must be in before the official countdown ends.
-Don’t be late, Comrade!
+6. **Tone:** Keep it witty, keep it satire-laced—but stay civil and respectful.

 ---